 Common Names: bigelow’s tickseed.

-Functional group and bloom season: C. bigelovii is a winter annual blooming from February to June (Keil 2012 [as Leptosyne]).
+Functional group and bloom season: Coreopsis bigelovii is a winter annual blooming from February to June (Keil 2012 [as Leptosyne]).

-Distribution/Habitat: C. bigelovii is widespread in the western Mojave Desert from Joshua Tree National Park and including Death Valley National Park (Keil 2012) and occurs outside of non-desert habitats of southern California (Calscape.org 2020).
+Distribution/Habitat: Coreopsis bigelovii is widespread in the western Mojave Desert from Joshua Tree National Park and including Death Valley National Park (Keil 2012) and occurs outside of non-desert habitats of southern California (Calscape.org 2020).
 Elevational range is 150 m to 2000 m.

 Flower color and shape: ray and disk flowers are yellow and have a typical sunflower shape (Keil 2012).